reidcampolong/FishPolitics/README.md

 # Fish Politics
 ## Project Status
-Fish politics is a twitter bot meant to follow political twitter accounts and relay their tweets in a more fun way.
-Running live @fishpolitics soon!
+Fish politics reads twitter news feeds and turns them into fun, readable headlines.
+Currently following a variety of accounts, fish politics makes the tweet more fun, replacing political jargon with weird phrases and tweets them out.
+Going live soon on @fishpolitics!

 Built with Python 3